A4sa/Smart-Energy-Meter/README.md

-# IoT based Smart Electricity Meter using ESP32 & Blink
+# IoT based Smart Electricity Meter using ESP32 by Wifi Protocol

 In this project, we will learn how to make our own ***IoT Based Smart Electricity Energy Meter using ESP32*** & monitor data on the **Blynk Application**.
 With the current technology, you need to go to the meter reading room and take down readings.
 Thus monitoring and keeping track records of your electricity consumption is a tedious task.
 To automate this, we can use the Internet of Things.
 The Internet of Things saves time and money by automating remote data collection.
 Smart Energy Meter has received quite a lot of acclaim across the globe in recent years.
 So, why not to build our own IoT Based Electricity Energy Meter?